marklchaves/cme-dev-style-guide/_docs/references/18-tldr.html.md

 - Avoid unnecessary modifiers.
 - Use specific examples.
 - Avoid vague language.
 - Be consistent.
-Adhere to the copy patterns and style points outlined in this guide.
+Stick to the copy patterns and style points outlined in this guide.
 - Feel free to use contractions.
 - Use the serial comma.
 Otherwise, use common sense.
 - Don’t use underline, and don’t use any combination of italic, bold, caps, and underline.